SciTools/iris/docs/src/developers_guide/contributing_tests.rst

     def test_no_ellipsoid(self):
         ...

-Unlike unit tests, there is no fixed naming scheme for integration tests.
-But folders and files must be created as required to help developers locate relevant tests.
-It is recommended they are named according to the capabilities under test, e.g.
+There is no fixed naming scheme for integration tests.
-``metadata/test_pp_preservation.py``, and not named according to the module(s) under test.

 .. _pytesting_tools:

 Testing tools